Blog Posts on Tall And True

 Where was she?
 They had better find her soon.
 For when the tide rises, Sand Island will be covered with water ...

-The children split up and search three points of the island.
-When they regroup, John remarks out they haven't looked in the east end of Sand Island.
+The children split up to search three points of the island.
+When they regroup, John remarks they still need to check the east end of Sand Island.

 "But we didn't run there," replied Jack.